kyungminlee/doc/howto/itensor_msys2/main.md

 ### Install ITensor

-Now we can build ITensor.
-To clone the ITensor repository:
+Now we are ready to build ITensor.
+First clone the ITensor repository by
 ```
 $ git clone https://github.com/ITensor/ITensor.git ~/.local/src/ITensor
 ```
 ITensor uses `options.mk` for configuration.
-A sample configuration file `options.mk` is included in the ITensor repository.
+A sample configuration file `options.mk.sample` is included in the ITensor repository.
 Copy it to `options.mk` by
 ```
 $ cd ~/.local/src/ITensor
 $ cp options.mk.sample options.mk